 Addresses health status and quality of life for minority populations in the United States.

 Advises on issues related to family planning and population affairs.

 Provides Americans the best scientific information available on how to improve their health and reduce their risk of illness and injury.
-The Office also manages the operations of the Commissioned Corps of the US Public Health Service.

 Improves the health of American women by advancing a comprehensive women’s health agenda throughout HHS.

-Advises on issues related to fitness, sports and nutrition in America.
+Advises on issues related to sports, fitness, and nutrition in America.